 Some companies have different surcharges depending on specific secondary home circumstances.
-For example, AIG differentiates the risks of secondary homes based on whether they insure your primary residence, if a full-time housekeeper lives in the home, if a caretaker lives on the grounds of the estate or if a maintenance company checks on the home.
-We’ve broken down the difference AIG surcharges in the chart below.
+For example, American International Group (AIG) differentiates the risks of secondary homes based on whether they insure your primary residence, if a full-time housekeeper lives in the home, if a caretaker lives on the grounds of the estate or if a maintenance company checks on the home.
+We’ve broken down the different AIG surcharges in the chart below.
 A "supported" home is a secondary home insured along with a primary residence.
 An "unsupported" vacation home is insured by AIG with no policy for a primary home.

-Do not falsely state or mislead your carrier to think that your secondary home is your primary home.
+Do not make false statements or mislead your carrier into thinking that your secondary home is your primary home.
 The savings on your insurance is not worth the risk.
-If you need to file a claim for your vacation home and they discover you lied about its status, your home insurance company would likely deny your claim and either cancel or not renew your policy.
+If you need to file a claim for your vacation home and the provider discovers you lied about its status, your home insurance company would likely deny your claim and either cancel or not renew your policy.
 It makes no sense to pay for a policy that could deny you coverage based on this reason alone.

-Making a home more secure mitigates the risk of something happening to it and reduces the likelihood of the policyholder needing to filing a claim — that is what is most important.
-Remaining claim-free is vital to keeping the cost of your home insurance premium down.
-For example, if you have been a policyholder with State Farm for less than 2 years and have one paid claim, your premium will increase 15%.
-If you have two claims within a three-year period it will go up 35%.
+Making a vacation home more secure mitigates the risk of something happening to it and reduces the likelihood of the policyholder needing to filing a claim — that is what is most important.
+Remaining claim-free is vital to keeping the cost of your second-home insurance premium down.
+For example, if you have been a policyholder with State Farm for less than two years and have one paid claim, your premium will increase 15%.
+If you have two claims within a three-year period, it will go up 35%.